-Acetaminophen is one of the most commonly used nonprescription medications.
+Acetaminophen (Tylenol) is one of the most commonly used over-the-counter medications.
 In the U.S., approximately 50 million people take acetaminophen every week, and more than 25 billion doses are sold yearly.
 Known as paracetamol in Europe, acetaminophen is effective for headaches, fever and mild pain.
 It is harmless at low doses and one of the safest drugs there is, even for those with liver disease.
 However, acetaminophen can cause liver injury and death from acute liver failure at amounts just twice the maximum recommended dose of acetaminophen.
-Slightly more than 300 people die annually from it.
+Slightly more than 300 people die annually from overdose of the drug.

 - Start small.
 A single dose ranges from 325 mg, 500 mg, 650 mg or 1,000 mg; some people have good results at the lower doses.

 Acetaminophen’s reputation may lead you to switch to non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen (Advil, Motrin, etc), and naproxen (Aleve).
-However, acetaminophen has a better safety record.
-Regular use of NSAIDs at normal doses can cause stomach bleeding, kidney problems, and other medical concerns, and when people die from these, the cause of death isn’t directly attributed to NSAID use.
-Additionally, these complications occur at normal doses, so these deaths are listed as adverse events, not overdoses.
+But regular use of NSAIDs at normal doses can cause stomach bleeding, kidney problems, and increase the chance of heart attack or stroke.
+Talk with your doctor about what type of pain relief will work best for you.